(Approximate) Matrix Multiplication via Convolutions: Introduction

 It therefore remains to multiply $\bA'\bB'$, which using na\"ive \matmul\; requires $O(rn^2)$ time, recovering the standard linear speed-accuracy AMM error.
-Our obvious approach is to use \autoref{thm_main_exactMM_informal} (or more precisely, a rectangular version of it, similar to the convolution in \autoref{fig_STPP}), to multiply $\bA'\bB'$ slightly faster, in $ \approx r^{0.9}n^2$ time.
+Our obvious approach is to use \autoref{thm_main_exactMM_informal} (or more precisely, a rectangular version of it), to multiply $\bA'\bB'$ slightly faster, in $ \approx r^{0.9}n^2$ time.
 Note that the composed algorithm reduces the dimensions, and therefore the degree, of the STPP polynomials being convolved.
 Since this yields a (small) polynomial saving in runtime, we can afford to increase the number of rows in the sketching matrix $S$ to $\approx r^{1.1}$, while still matching the original runtime budget $O(rn^2)$.
 By \eqref{eq_JL_AMM} this yields an error of $\approx \frac{1}{r^{1.1}}\norm{\bA}{F}^2\norm{\bB}{F}^2$. \\

-We remark that Pagh's TensorSketch algorithm \cite{pagh13} also uses FFT (albeit in a different way, to efficiently recover the ``heavy-hitters" of an \emph{outer product} $uv^\top \in \R^{n\times n}$), but nevertheless his algorithm still yields only a linear dependence on $r$, see \eqref{eq_AMM_sota}.
+We remark that Pagh's TensorSketch algorithm \cite{pagh13} also uses FFT (albeit in a different way, to efficiently recover the ``heavy-hitters" of an \emph{outer product} $uv^\top \in \R^{n\times n}$), but nevertheless his algorithm still yields only a linear dependence on $r$, as in \eqref{eq_AMM_sota}.